leros-dev/leros/README.md

 ## Architecture

-Leros is an accumulator machine with support to use a block of the memory as registers.
+Leros is an accumulator machine with a register file.
+Memory is accessed via indirect load and store instructions.

 ## Instruction Set Architecture